foliant-docs/foliantcontrib.meta/README.md

 **chapter**

-Holds reference to section's chapter.
+Holds a reference to the section's `Chapter` object.

 **parent**

-Holds section's parent section.
+Holds a reference to the section's parent section (`Section` object).
 Main sections have `None` in this property.

 **children**

-Holds list of section's children in proper order.
+Holds list of section's children (`Section` objects) in proper order.

 **data**

-Holds a dictionary with fields and their values, defined in the `<meta>` tag (or YAML front matter if it is a main section).
+Holds a dictionary with meta properties and their values, defined in the `<meta>` tag (or the YAML front matter if it is a main section).

 **level**

 Section's level.
-Main section has level `0`, section, defined inside the `###` heading will have level `3`.
+Main section has level `0`, section, defined inside the `###` heading will have the level `3`.

 **start** and **end**

-Section's offsets from the beginning of the chapter.
+Section's offsets from the beginning of the Markdown file.

 **filename**

-Holds reference to section's chapter's filename for easy access.
+Holds a reference to section's chapter's filename for easy access.

 # Meta Generate command